 Here is a list of stores that are implementing senior shopping hours:

 Smith’s Food & Drugs

-Smith’s stores will dedicate the first hour on Mondays, Wednesday and Fridays, from 7 a.m. to 8 a.m., solely to the shopping needs of senior citizens.
+Beginning Sunday, May 3, Smith’s stores will dedicate the first two hours on Mondays, Wednesday and Fridays, from 6 a.m. to 8 a.m., solely to the shopping needs of senior citizens.
 This will continue until further notice.
 (Updated May 1.
 Previously, senior only hours were set 7 a.m.-8 a.m.)

 Every Tuesday and Thursday from 7 a.m. to 9 a.m. stores under the Albertsons banner, including Acme, Safeway and Market Street, will offer shopping to senior citizens and other at-risk populations, such as pregnant women or those with compromised immune systems.